-The EAGeR Trial is a multisite, block-randomized placebo-controlled clinical trial designed to evaluate the effect of daily low-dose aspirin (LDA) on live-birth rates.
+The EAGeR Trial is a multisite, prospective, double-blind, block-randomized, placebo-controlled clinical trial designed to evaluate the effect of daily low-dose aspirin (LDA) on live-birth rates.

-The primary outcomes of the EAGeR trial were published in 2014, with additional findings regarding secondary outcomes published in 2015 and 2016.
-Overall, we found that a daily LDA did not appear to prevent subsequent pregnancy loss among women with a history of one or two prior pregnancy losses.
-However, in a smaller group of women who had experienced a single recent pregnancy loss, LDA increased the likelihood of becoming pregnant and having a live birth, and decreased the risk of preterm birth.
-LDA was also associated with increased pregnancy rates, and the sex ratio, among women with high inflammation.
+The primary outcomes of the EAGeR Trial were published in 2014, with additional secondary outcomes and investigations of potential biological mechanisms published between 2015 and 2020.
+Overall, this research found that daily LDA did not prevent subsequent pregnancy loss among women with a history of one or two prior pregnancy losses.
+However, among women who had experienced a single recent pregnancy loss, LDA increased the likelihood of becoming pregnant and having a live birth and decreased the risk of preterm birth.

 - Keewan Kim, Ph.D.